aalacy/zoomapp-react/README.md

 - Add the SDK url `appssdk.zoom.us` in the Domain allow list
 - Add `images.unsplash.com` to the Domain allow list
 - Add any other required domains (eg `my-cdn.example.com`) in the Domain allow list*

+`Another Ngrok origin` for http port 8000. copy it to `SERVER_URL` at the bottom in .env file

 *Important: All requests to domains **NOT** in the Domain allow list in the app's Marketplace build flow will be blocked in the Zoom Apps embedded browser